KocSistem/aks-workshop/labs/ingress/README.md

-Section 6: Deploy the frontend app using Ingress
+Section 6: Deploy the Ratings web APP using Ingress
 ==

 In this guide, you will deploy a Kubernetes Ingress Controller.